Is your marketing lost in the digital abyss?

 Strategies to help your brand Get Noticed

 Capture consumer attention with an uncluttered medium: When you are trying to eclipse the competition, you need to first capture your audience’s attention, which begins with the right channel.
 Direct mail has high response rates because it’s not a cluttered medium, and because it is hard to replicate the tangible nature of direct mail with digital channels.
 Consumers love to be courted by brands in a tactile nature.
 The creative, the format, and the personalization all work together to create a memorable impression.
-In fact, marketers who utilize direct mail can expect to increase website visits by 68%, improve response rates by 63%, increase sales leads by 53%, and increase ROI by 60%.
+In fact, marketers who utilize direct mail have seen impressive results, including increased website visits by up to 68%, improved response rates by 63%, increased sales leads by 53%, and increased ROI by 60%.

 Make the creative memorable: In today’s overstimulated advertising environment, the goldfish effect, or shortened attention spans, created by the bombardment of content from social and other online media, necessitates that your creative packs a punch both online and offline.
 Everything from the images you choose, fonts, colours, paper, and other design elements all have the ability to get your messages noticed in a way that nothing else can.
 Creative also becomes part of your strategic messaging by informing your audience that you are a different kind of company.
 It allows you to differentiate your brand and communicate that you have something unique to offer.
 Creative alone can’t sell your product, but it will get your message noticed.
 Take a closer look at your creative.
 Would it engage you?